The global skills and competency framework for the digital world

 (new)

-Assists in deploying software releases and updates under guidance and supervision.
+Assists in deploying software releases and updates under routine supervision.

-Follows defined deployment processes and procedures and uses deployment tools and techniques.
+Executes defined deployment processes and procedures using deployment tools and techniques.

 Deployment: Level 3